Treatment for COPD

-There are four major considerations when a medical practitioner diagnosing Chronic Obstructive Pulmonary Disorder.
+There are four primary considerations when a medical practitioner diagnoses Chronic Obstructive Pulmonary Disorder.
 These considerations include:

 - breathlessness that is persistent and worsens over time;

-- a chronic cough (over 3 months of coughing);
+- a chronic cough (over three months of coughing);

-- overproduction of sputum for a long period of time;
+- overproduction of sputum for an extended period;

 - history of smoking or exposure to dust, chemicals, and

 There may be wheezing and tightness of the chest in addition to this.
-Doctors may have to do some tests to make sure that it is COPD and not another disease that can mimic COPD like pneumonia.
-The phrase “prevention is better than cure” applies strongly to COPD as there is no cure it is best prevented.
-It should be noted that the best and most effective step to manage COPD is to stop exposure to all irritants –, especially cigarettes.
-Smoking cessation is the most scientifically recognized method of managing Chronic Obstructive Pulmonary Disorder.
-However, doctors can manage this condition with medications like Ventolin which helps open up the airways, ambroxol to break down phlegm/mucus, ipratropium to reduce the secretion of mucus, and steroids like fluticasone to reduce swelling in the airways.
+Doctors may have to do some tests to ensure it is COPD, not another disease that can mimic it, like pneumonia.
+The phrase “prevention is better than cure” applies strongly to COPD as there is no cure.
+It is best prevented.
+It should be noted that the best and most effective step to manage COPD is to stop exposure to all irritants –especially cigarettes.
+Smoking cessation is the most scientifically recognized treatment for Chronic Obstructive Pulmonary Disorder.
+However, doctors can manage this condition with medications like Ventolin, which helps open up the airways, ambroxol to break down phlegm/mucus, ipratropium to reduce the secretion of mucus, and steroids like fluticasone to reduce swelling in the airways.
 They can be used in combinations to increase effectiveness.
 This is by no means an exhaustive list of medications, however.

 Natural Treatment for COPD

 Natural Treatment for COPD is another treatment for COPD that has been proven to be effective, and it helps reduce the symptoms of COPD with little to no side effects.